cancerit/VaLiAnT/README.md

 |`appVersion`|`x.y.z`|Version of the application.|
 |`mode`|`sge`\|`cdna`|Execution mode.|
 |`params`|`object`|Execution parameters.|

+An application version mismatch will result in a warning.

 The execution parameters depend on the execution mode, and each corresponds to one of the command line arguments or options.